-If you want to have your listing on my website on Uthena.com, on my marketplace, just join my mastermind at Jerry.tips/partner and you can put your sponsored video service up here so that when other people are hunting around looking for services and see the option to sponsor video with me, then they can discover option to sponsor a video with you as well.
+If you want to have your listing on my website on Uthena.com, on my marketplace, just join my mastermind at Jerry.tips/partner and you can put your sponsored video service up here so that when other people are hunting around looking for services and see the option to sponsor video with me, then they can discover the option to sponsor a video with you as well.

-I believe in putting up a very clear price and making everybody stick to that price as well so that there’s no guesswork in negotiations.
+I believe in putting up a very clear price and making everybody stick to that price as well, so there’s no guesswork in negotiations.
 This is how much it costs to sponsor a video with me, and this is how much it costs today to sponsor a video with me, which is September 25, 2019.

 How do you set the price for your sponsored videos

 To me, that’s $500.
-That is an exceptional value for a brand for what I’m delivering, and then what I do is I steadily raise the rate over time as more and more people sponsor videos with me.
+That is exceptional value for a brand for what I’m delivering, and then what I do is I steadily raise the rate over time as more and more people sponsor videos with me.
 For example, someone just paid today $500 to sponsor a video with a blog post and guess what, the price goes up $67 to the next sponsor.

-And then when the next sponsor comes along, I basically increase the price of a sponsored video somewhere around 5% or 10% every single video.
+And then when the next sponsor comes along, I basically increase the price of a sponsored video somewhere around 5% or 10% of every single video.

-Some of you might think it might not look like much, $500 to sponsor a video but you multiply, let’s say 10% and he puts the price up about 10% every video, then the next sponsor pays $ 550 the one after that a little over 600, and after 10 sponsored videos, I’m now selling a sponsored video for $1,296.
+Some of you might think it might not look like much, $500 to sponsor a video but you multiply, let’s say 10% and he puts the price up to about 10% of every video, then the next sponsor pays $ 550 the one after that a little over 600, and after 10 sponsored videos, I’m now selling a sponsored video for $1,296.

-What is really good is I’m rock solid on this price b ecause everyone before this has bought just below that, therefore, I know it’s worth it.
+What is really good is I’m rock solid on this price because everyone before this has bought just below that, therefore, I know it’s worth it.

-This works good for me because I’m interested in doing more sponsored videos and blog posts.
+This works well for me because I’m interested in doing more sponsored videos and blog posts.
 Then each sponsored video I do gives me better and better case studies as to what they look like and what kind of results they get for clients.

 And then I have an option

-An upsell to sponsor my entire business instead of just doing a one particular sponsored video, then there’s the option to sponsor everything I do on every single video and all the blog posts on my website, etc, I’ve got an option for one sponsor to do a total takeover and to also block out any other potential sponsors, I think this is a great option to get that very top 1%.
+An upsell to sponsor my entire business instead of just doing one particularly sponsored video, then there’s the option to sponsor everything I do on every single video and all the blog posts on my website, etc, I’ve got an option for one sponsor to do a total takeover and to also block out any other potential sponsors, I think this is a great option to get that very top 1%.